 Alexandre Vincart-Emard, Chief Technology Officer - Enkidoo

-“FINRA’s Data Collection platform stores millions of regulatory filings from hundreds of thousands customers, such as broker dealers, investment advisors, and stock exchanges.
-Our old platform was built using a relational database that stored data in XML, which had a rigid query structure and required us to write custom code for data versioning and schema validation.
-We chose Amazon DocumentDB because it natively stores data in JSON, making it simpler to query and index regulatory documents.
-This reduces our development cycles, while extending the usability of our data by easily integrating with other systems that leverage JSON.
-Because DocumentDB is a fully managed service, our databases are scalable, highly available, backed up, and encrypted without any overhead from our engineering teams.”
+“FINRA’s data collection platform stores millions of regulatory filings from hundreds of thousands of broker dealers, investment advisors, and stock exchanges.
+Our previous platform was built using a relational database that stored data in XML.
+This had a rigid query structure and required us to write custom code for data versioning and schema validation.
+We chose Amazon DocumentDB (with MongoDB compatibility) because it natively stores data in JSON, and makes it simpler to query and index regulatory documents.
+This reduces our development cycles and extends the usability of our data by easily integrating with other systems that leverage JSON.
+With Amazon DocumentDB, we’ve been able to reduce costs by over 50 percent month-over-month and gain better performance.
+With AWS, our databases are scalable, highly available, and encrypted without any overhead from our engineering teams.
+It would have taken years to get where we are if we had to build all the services ourselves.”

 Freshop’s web platform helps grocers get online and grow their business.